FriendlyUser/personalWebsite2020/README.md

 3. `gridsome develop` to start a local dev server at `http://localhost:8080`
 4. Happy coding 🎉🙌

-Added privacy policy for games.
+Added privacy policy for games and basic animations.